vibhurai/contract-dev-issues/README.md

 2. `Task`: Delete the previously created account via RPCs

-I tried the following 3 approaches to do this task,
+`Issue`: I tried the following 3 approaches to do this task, (but none of them worked giving an "ActorNoPermission" error)

     1. Revoking the access-key of the sub account and then deleting the account.

     2. Deleting the account without revoking the access key of the sub account.

     3. Creating and deleting the account in one promise itself.

+`Log`: Sample Transaction link: **https://explorer.testnet.near.org/transactions/5WgGzPmCnUWUWeSEktfAEoLmhyyemTkZyA4d5WwXHYm7**

 ## Contract